Hội An Old Town: Architecture

 Hoi An's old town contains a lot of unique architectural traits, each of which was contributed in part by each of the civilizations that have settled here over its history.

 Under Champa rule, the town gained its ports and docks, along with various structures and old wells that were left behind by the kingdom, including Trảng Sỏi 1, an archeological site.
 Those historical artifacts have managed to survive until today.

 However, the most defining features of the town's architectural traits generally comes from the influx of immigrants that the old trading post has managed to receive from the start of the 17th century, mainly due to its status as a major trading post in the region at the time.
 One of the types of immigrants that have managed to settle here over its history as a trading post are the Chinese, who built a total of five assembly halls around the old port city itself, of which one was used as a central assembly hall.
 Those halls were built in accordance with the traditional Chinese architectural styles, with the harmony, balancing, and aesthetical components being especially considered while building.
 The Japanese immigrants has also significantly contributed to the architecture of this city as well, of which the most notable of their structures is a 10-metre long wooden bridge constructed at the start of the 17th century, named the Japanese bridge (cầu Nhật Bản).
 The French colonization of the old port town in the 19th century also brought with it some extremely significant changes to the town's architecture, the most notable of which were the construction of French-style townhouses on the town's streets.

 Over the various stages of its history, however, the old town was still able to maintain its original street plan, which had been developed as the town turned into a major trading post.
 This street plan, along with the town's various historical structures, present a traditional townscape typical of 17th- and 18th-century towns, of which is remarkably and intactly preserved.

 Preservation

 Due to the old port town's economic stagnation and declination since the start of the 19th century, the town has not suffered from new development or the replacement of old materials with newer ones.
 In 1985, the town was classified by the government as a National Cultural Heritage Site; and subsequently as a Special National Cultural Heritage Site in 2009.
-The entire town is owned by the Vietnamese government, which has taken some major steps in order to effectively preserve the town, including the establishment of a 280-hectare buffer zone; along with the organization of various cultural activities, aiming to attract attention to the cultural heritage of this area.
+The entire town is owned by the Vietnamese government, which has taken some major steps to effectively preserve the town, including the establishment of a 280-hectare buffer zone; along with the organization of various cultural activities, aiming to attract attention to the cultural heritage of this area.

 Due to its cultural and historical importance, the old port town was classified as a UNESCO World Heritage Site on December 12, 1999.